manzoorqirat-boop/TanaBanaApp/README.md

 for superadmin-created accounts, which previously had their password set in plaintext by whoever created them.
-Neither is a web-app port — see "Brevo OTP" below for the full picture, including a spec-reading assumption worth double-checking.
+Neither is a web-app port — see "Brevo OTP" below for the full picture, including a spec-reading assumption worth double-checking. **Most recently: an urgent Expo SDK 52→57 upgrade** — a routine SDK-requirements check found this project targeting an Android API level Google Play stopped accepting for new submissions/updates back on August 31, 2026.
+Upgraded and verified for real (not assumed clean) — see "Expo SDK 52→57 upgrade" below for what actually broke and what's still unverified.
 The whole project type-checks with zero errors and zero unused locals/params (`npx tsc --noEmit` and `--noUnusedLocals --noUnusedParameters` both exit clean).

 ## What's here